Gaurav Kukade

 }

-Please refer the following Java program to iterate over LinkedList using the foreach loop.
+Please refer to the following Java program to iterate over LinkedList using the foreach loop.

 1